A2Amir/Restricted-Boltzmann-Machines/README.md

 2. two phases of the RBM training
 3. How to train the model (contrastive divergence and Gibbs Sampling)
 4. What can RBM do after training
+5. How to normalize,Centerize,Standardize Pixel Values
-5. Using the German Traffic Sign Dataset to practice the usage of RBMs.
+6. Using the German Traffic Sign Dataset to practice the usage of RBMs.
-6. Visualize the hidden units
+7. Visualize the hidden units